dart-lang/site-www/src/codelabs/async-await/index.md

 You can write [try/catch clauses](/guides/language/language-tour#catch)
 the same way with asynchronous as with synchronous code: if the code within the `try` clause throws an exception, the code inside the `catch` clause executes.
-The only difference is that with asynchronous functions you must use the async/await keywords following the syntax you used in the prior section:
+The difference is that with asynchronous functions you must use the async/await keywords following the syntax you used in the prior section: